-The translation is not specified as part of the protocol.
+The translation used to interpret owner and group strings is not specified as part of the protocol.
 This allows various solutions to be employed.
-For example, a local translation table may be consulted that maps between a numeric id to the user@dns_domain syntax.
+For example, a local translation table may be consulted that maps between a numeric id to the user@dns\domain syntax.
 A name service may also be used to accomplish the translation.
-The "dns_domain" portion of the owner string is meant to be a DNS domain name.
-For example, user@ietf.org.
+A server may provide a more general service, not limited by any particular translation (which would only translate a limited set of possible strings) by storing the owner and owner\group attributes in local storage without any translation or it may augment a translation method by storing the entire string for attributes for which no translation is available while using the local representation for those cases in which a translation is available.